-2.3 Disposable income
+C. Disposable income

 The lifetime is divided into two periods when calculating disposable income: the working lifetime $t < t{SPA}$, and pension receipt $t{SPA} \leq t$; t{SPA} denotes state pension age.
-Throughout the lifetime, household disposable income is calculated by:

-- evaluating aggregate take-home pay from the taxable incomes of each adult member of a household this reflects the taxation of individual incomes in the UK - 2. calculating benefits receipt (excluding adjustments for childcare and housing costs) from aggregate household take-home pay this reflects the fact that benefits tend to be provided at the level of the family unit - 3. calculating non-discretionary net childcare costs (after adjusting for childcare related benefits) from aggregate take-home pay - of separate importance because of their bearing upon labour supply decisions - 4. calculating non-discretionary net housing costs (after adjusting for relevant benefits receipt) from aggregate take-home pay plus benefits less childcare costs - this reflects the fact that 'Housing Benefit' and 'Council Tax Benefit' in the UK are means tested with respect to income net of most other elements of the tax and benefits system - 5. household disposable income is then equal to aggregate take-home pay, plus benefits, less net childcare costs, less net housing costs.
+Throughout the lifetime, household disposable income is calculated by first evaluating aggregate take-home pay from the taxable incomes of each adult member of a household - this reflects the taxation of individual incomes in the UK.
+Household benefits (excluding adjustments for childcare and housing costs) are then calculated, given aggregate household take-home pay - this reflects the provision of benefits at the level of the family unit.
+Next, non-discretionary net childcare costs (after adjusting for childcare related benefits) are evaluated, given aggregate household take-home pay.
+This is of separate importance because childcare costs influence labour supply decisions.
+Non-discretionary net housing costs (after adjusting for relevant benefits) are then calculated on aggregate take-home pay plus benefits less childcare costs - this reflects the means testing of housing related benefits in the UK, which is administered with respect to income net of most other elements of the tax and benefits system.
+Finally, disposable income is equal to aggregate take-home pay, plus benefits, less net childcare costs, less net housing costs.

 Calculation of taxable income for each adult in a household depends on the household's age, with property and non-property income treated separately.
 For all $t < t{SPA}$, household non-property income $x{i,t}$ is equal to labour income $g{i,t}$ less pension contributions.
-For $t \ge t{SPA}$, $x{i,t}$ is equal to labour income plus pension annuity income:
+For $t \geq t{SPA}$, $x{i,t}$ is equal to labour income plus pension annuity income: